QuizandSurveyMaster/quiz_master_next/readme.txt

 8. Example Quiz With Styling

 == Changelog ==

+= 3.8.1 (December 17, 2014) =
+ * Added Ability To Send Different Admin Emails Based On Score
+ * Added Ability To Customize Admin Email Subject
+ * Added New Dashboard Widget For Quick Snapshot Of Status
+ * Added New Help Page With Link To Documentation
+ * Create New System Info Widget On Help Page
+ * In Code: Added 4 New Hooks Throughout The Quiz Creator Class
+ * In Code: Added 3 New Quiz Settings Helper Functions In Quiz Creator Class

 = 3.7.1 (December 10, 2014) =
  * Added Ability To Schedule A Timeframe That The Quiz Is Active In